MicrosoftDocs/memdocs/memdocs/intune/apps/apps-add-enterprise-app.md

     The **Overview** pane for the LOB app appears.

 At this point, you've completed steps to add a Windows catalog app (Win32) to Intune.
+The next step is to assign the app and set the installation properties, such as end-user notifications, restart grace periods, and delivery optimization priority.
 For information about app assignment and monitoring, see [Assign apps to groups with Microsoft Intune](apps-deploy.md) and [Monitor app information and assignments with Microsoft Intune](apps-monitor.md).

 ## Next steps